Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Neural Architecture Search for Bias Mitigation

-In this section, we employ joint \acrshort{nas}+\acrshort{hpo} to find better architectures.
-Inspired by our findings on the importance of architecture and hyperparameters for fairness in \cref{sec:phase_1}, we initiate the first joint \acrshort{nas}+\acrshort{hpo} study for fairness in face recognition.
+Inspired by our findings on the importance of architecture and hyperparameters for fairness in \cref{sec:phase_1}, we now initiate the first joint study of NAS for fairness in face recognition, also simultaneously optimizing hyperparameters.
 We start by describing our search space and search strategy.
-We then present a comparison between the architectures obtained from multi-objective joint \acrshort{nas}+\acrshort{hpo} and the handcrafted image classification models studied in \cref{sec:phase_1}.
-We conclude that our joint \acrshort{nas}+\acrshort{hpo} indeed discovers simultaneously accurate and fair architectures.
+We then compare the results of our NAS+HPO-based bias mitigation strategy against other popular face recognition bias mitigation strategies.
+We conclude that our strategy indeed discovers simultaneously accurate and fair architectures.